-At 31 March 2021, the Fund was transitioning to new asset allocation limits as approved in the revised Investment Strategy Statement approved by Committee in December 2020.
-The Committee agreed that cash levels could exceed the upper limit in the short term while new investments were in the draw down phase and to assist in transitioning to the new asset allocations.
-Disposal of assets was being phased to reduce price risk and UK Equities and Index Linked Gilts remained in the portfolio pending these sales.
+\ At 31 March 2022, the Fund was transitioning to new asset allocation limits as approved in the revised Investment Strategy Statement approved by Committee in December 2020.
+Disposal of assets was

 Investment Performance

 Fund performance is reported to the Committee on a quarterly basis comprising (1) individual manager performance and (2) whole fund performance as measured by the Fund's custodian, Northern Trust, reflecting the incorporation of the former London Borough of Richmond assets from 1 April 2017.